ucsb-cs156/w24/_lectures/week05a.md

 Check that each member of the team is able to access the folder.

-In that folder, create a folder called `Retros` and in that folder, create a document `Retro1`
+In that folder, there should be a document called `Retro1`.
+Open this document.

-Then follow the instructions in the [https://ucsb-cs156.github.io/topics/agile/agile_retros.html](https://ucsb-cs156.github.io/topics/agile/agile_retros.html) article for  Stop/Start/Continue retro.
+Follow the instructions in the [https://ucsb-cs156.github.io/topics/agile/agile_retros.html](https://ucsb-cs156.github.io/topics/agile/agile_retros.html) article for  a Stop/Start/Continue retro.

 In the document, write down who your retro leader is.